 It was strongly advocated by PricewaterhouseCoopers, in its tax reform series in August 2004 (along with other stakeholders), that the introduction of a consumption tax should be seriously considered as an alternative means of raising tax revenues.
 As a result, it was also subsequently announced in the 2005 Budget that a Goods and Services Tax ('GST') will be introduced, the implementation date of which has yet to be determined.
-The advent of GST will also mean the introduction of new tax administrative to carefully consider and plan relevant procedures for new taxes, in order to manage their impact on the ease of tax compliance.
+The advent of GST will also mean the introduction of new tax administrative to carefully consider and plan relevant procedures for new compliance.
 Paying Taxes 2009 showed that Malaysia's overall ranking improved significantly to 21 (from 60) and, while this position has slipped slightly in Paying Taxes 2010, Malaysia has confirmed its position in the top quartile overall.
 However, compared to other economies in the region (notably, Singapore which ranks five, and Hong Kong with a ranking of three), there is obviously some distance to go before Malaysia can boast of being 'among the best'.
-The target which the Focus Group on Paying Taxes has set of the commitment to improving the ease of paying taxes in Malaysia.
+The target which the Focus Group on Paying Taxes has set itself - to be ranked within the 'Top 10' - is a clear reflection of the commitment to improving the ease of paying taxes

-In your opinion, how easy is it for a company to deal with a tax audit in your country?
+Figure 2.50 In your opinion, how easy is it for a company to deal with a tax audit in your country?